Hunkjf2/Hunkjf2/README.md

 # My name is Eduardo Ezequiel

-#### I work as a developer for 4 years, I am trained in information systems, I like and share knowledge through technology in favor of evolution.
+#### I work as a developer fullstack, I am trained in information systems, I like and share knowledge through technology in favor of evolution.

 <br>